• Skip to primary navigation

 Asian Bowls are my answer to an easy, delicious, make-ahead dinner.
 You can mix and match the ingredients however you like for an asian bowl– and it’s always amazing.

-It’s all the fresh, crunchy goodness with less work!
+It’s all the fresh, crunchy goodness of summer rolls with less work!
 Plus, you can assemble these Asian Bowls days in advance and enjoy them whenever or wherever you like.
 No matter the weather.

 I’ve put them on weekly rotation at our house, and always try to make extra ingredients so that I can assemble extra Asian Bowls to enjoy for my lunches.
-They are amazing dolloped with generous amounts of Carrot Ginger Dressing and a drizzle of sriracha.
+They are amazing dolloped with generous amounts of carrot dressing.
 Yum-O!

 How to make an Asian bowl